-Recently I embarked on a month long excursion that took me to some of the most extreme places on earth.
-That might be slightly exaggerated, but I did travel to parts of the world that topped temperatures of 120 degrees.
+Recently I embarked on a month long excursion that took me to some of the most extreme places on earth, Like Tuscany, and by the way, I wen to a website where they help me plan A return to Tuscany with Frances Mayes, since I went there last year.
+It might be slightly exaggerated, but I did travel to parts of the world that topped temperatures of 120 degrees.
 As part of that travel I was engaged in activities that were high in exertion, for hours on end.
 At the same time I was limited in the fuel (food, nutrients, supplements) that I could travel with and/or acquire along the way.
 Since my return home (approximately 4 months as of the writing of this article) I have still not regained my pre-travel form.
 In this article I will share my pre-travel workout and diet regimen and discuss what I have had to do to get back to that level, which is still a work in progress.

 I was notified of my departure date approximately 1 month prior to leaving.
 In that month I radically adjusted my diet, workout / fitness and supplement plan.